This first of a series of articles focuses on financial matters for couples planning to move in together.

 To share or not to share accounts

 This is one of the toughest decisions to make, and one to make with your eyes wide open.
-If you or your partner has had financial difficulties that you currently deal with, you have two options:
+If you or your partner has had financial difficulties that you currently deal with, you have three options:

-- To maintain separate accounts, and one of you gives the other money every month for the shared finances –food, rent, utilities-.
+To maintain separate accounts, and one of you gives the other money every month for the shared finances –food, rent, utilities-.

-- To join accounts and manage it from a centralized perspective.
+To join accounts and manage it from a centralized perspective.

 Using a 50/30/20 plan